Horní Životice: Geography

 Horní Životice is located about 13 km east of Bruntál and 18 km west of Opava.
 It lies in the Nízký Jeseník range.
 The highest point is the hill Kozinec at 596 m above sea level.
-The brook Heřmanický potok flows through the municipality.
+The stream Heřmanický potok flows through the municipality.

 History

 The first written mention of Horní Životice is from 1265, when the village was property of the monastery in Velehrad.
 From the early 15th century, it was a separate estate, owned by various lower noblemen.
 In 1531, Horní Životice was acquired by Lords of Vrbno and annexed to the Velké Heraltice estate.
 It remained so until the establishment of an independent municipality in the mid-19th century.

 In the 19th century, industry developed in the village.
 A distillery, a mill and a dairy were founded here.
 Iron ore began to be mined in the vicinity of the village.

 Until 1945, the municipality was predominantly ethnically German.
-After World War II, the Germans were expelled and the village was partially repopulated by Czechs.
+After World War II, the German-speaking population was expelled and the village was partially repopulated by Czechs.

 Transport

-The I/11 road (the section from Opava to Bruntál) passes through the municipality.
+The I/11 road (the section from Opava to Bruntál) runs through the municipality.